• Home

 We hope this itinerary has inspired you to plan a road trip in Tasmania.
 If you have any questions or recommendations of other great places to visit in Tasmania, please leave them in the comments below.

-• 9 Incredible Places for a Couples Getaway in Tasmania
+• Couples Getaway in Tasmania

-• The Best Tamar Valley Wineries & Vineyards
+• Tamar Valley Wineries & Vineyards

-• The Perfect 6 Day Tasmania East Coast Road Trip Itinerary
+• Tasmania Road Trip Itinerary

-• The Ultimate Australian Bucket List
+• Ultimate Australia Bucket List

 Disclosure: During our Tasmania Road Trip, we were hosted by Europcar, Discover Tasmania, and Accor Hotels.
 All opinions expressed in this post are my own.
 For further information, please visit the links above.

 Planning a trip soon?
-Here is a list of the websites and resources we use for booking everything from flights, to accommodation, tours, and more:
+Here’s a list of the websites we use for booking our trips:

-• Skyscanner for booking the best flight deals
+• Skyscanner for the best flight deals

-• Booking.com | Agoda | Hotels.com for the best rates on hotels
+• Booking.com for the best rates on hotels

-• Airbnb | HomeAway to find the best apartment and home rentals
+• HomeAway for the best price on apartment and home rentals

 • Rentalcars.com for quick and easy car rentals